MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-from-a-local-source.md

 ## Step 1: Create shared folders for Office installation files

-Because you're deploying Office 365 ProPlus from a local source, you have to create folders to store the Office installation files.
+Because you're deploying Microsoft 365 Apps from a local source, you have to create folders to store the Office installation files.
 You'll create one parent folder and two child folders, one for the pilot group, with the version of Office from Semi-Annual Channel (Targeted), and one for the broad group, with version of Office from Semi-Annual Channel.
 This structure is similar to the one that the Office Content Delivery Network (CDN) uses.

 1. Create the following folders:

     - **\\\Server\Share\O365**: Stores the ODT and the configuration files that define how to download and deploy Office.
-    - **\\\Server\Share\O365\SACT**: Stores the Office 365 ProPlus installation files from Semi-Annual Channel (Targeted).
+    - **\\\Server\Share\O365\SACT**: Stores the Microsoft 365 Apps installation files from Semi-Annual Channel (Targeted).
-    - **\\\Server\Share\O365\SAC**: Stores the Office 365 ProPlus installation files from Semi-Annual Channel.
+    - **\\\Server\Share\O365\SAC**: Stores the Microsoft 365 Apps installation files from Semi-Annual Channel.

  These folders will include all the Office installation files you need to deploy.